isomerpages/govtech-corp/_for-government-agencies/Productivity and Marketing/VICA.md

 <p></p>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">
 <details class="isomer-details">
-<summary><strong>Gen AI Playground</strong>
+<summary><strong>Gen AI playground</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>Gen AI Playground: Use the data source management feature in the Playground
+<p>Use the data source management feature in the Playground to upload documents
-to upload documents that will serve as source materials.
+that will serve as source materials.
 VICA will then generate answers by mining the data in your documents.
 You can also select trusted websites from which you want VICA to draw data from.
 This will increase VICA's ability to answer public queries.</p>
 </div>
 </details>
 <details class="isomer-details">
-<summary><strong>Auto-Complete</strong>
+<summary><strong>Auto-complete</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>When users type three characters, VICA will provide a list of suggestions